dask/dask/docs/source/executor.rst

 Garbage Collection
 ~~~~~~~~~~~~~~~~~~

+Prolonged use of ``distributed`` may allocate a lot of remote data.
+The
+executor can clean up unused results by reference counting.

 The executor reference counts ``Future`` objects.
 When a particular key no
 longer has any Future objects pointing to it it will be released from
 distributed memory if no known computations still require it.